rust-lang/rls/README.md

 ## Configuration

-The RLS can be configured on a per-project basis by adding a file called `rls.toml` to the project root (i.e., next to Cargo.toml).
+The RLS can be configured on a per-project basis by adding a file called `.rls.toml` or `rls.toml` to the project root (i.e., next to Cargo.toml).
 Entries in this file will affect how the RLS operates and how it builds your project.

 Currently we accept the following options: